dex4er/terraform-eks-flux-demo/README.md

   another StorageClass might be used in place of the default.
 - AWS Node Termination Handler should be installed for safer handling of spot instances.
-- There is no `metrics-server` so HorizontalPodAutoscaler doesn't work yet.
 - The cluster misses Prometheus.
 External AWS Prometheus instance might be used for longer-term storage.
 - It might be considered using Istio or Cilium for better observability.